-Credit unions have been a big part of my financial wellness mission playing a big role in my road trips.
-Of the eight years in banking, I spent a good majority working in the credit union industry.
-I understand the pros and cons and to this day a big supporter of the movement.
+Credit unions have been a big part of my financial wellness mission playing a pivotal role in my road trips.

 Will, a 25-year-old writer from Omaha, NE offered his personal story about credit unions:

 I became a member of my local credit union back in 2008.